Students Frequently Asked Questions

-You can either try to configure your PC yourself for wireless following the instructions in the Wireless Network Section, or schedule an appointment with Jeff IT, located on the 20th floor of the Edison building by calling us at (215) 503-7600.
+You can either try to configure your PC yourself for wireless following the instructions in the Wireless Network Section, or you can visit us at the Jeff IT Desk in the Scott Memorial Library 2nd floor for walk in assistance.

 What do I need to get on to the wireless network?

 - Campus Key – Everyone with the University/Hospital has a campus key.
 If you do not have a Campus Key, please speak to the Registrars Office, or your program manager.
 NOTE: Jeff IT does not supply temporary or permanent Campus Keys.

 Can I use my Macintosh on the wireless network?

 Where is wireless coverage available on campus?
 (By early 2014)

 Jefferson Alumni Hall — basement, 1st floor, Mezzanine & Auditoriums,

 Jefferson Hospital for Neurosciences — floors: 2, 4

 Full Building Coverage

 Barringer, Martin & Orlowitz